backstage/backstage/plugins/circleci/README.md

 ## Limitations

 - CircleCI has pretty strict rate limits per token, be careful with opened tabs
-- CircelCI doesn't provide a way to auth by 3rd party (e.g. GitHub) token, nor by calling their OAuth endpoints, which currently stands in the way of better auth integration with Backstage (https://discuss.circleci.com/t/circleci-api-authorization-with-github-token/5356)
+- CircleCI doesn't provide a way to auth by 3rd party (e.g. GitHub) token, nor by calling their OAuth endpoints, which currently stands in the way of better auth integration with Backstage (https://discuss.circleci.com/t/circleci-api-authorization-with-github-token/5356)